niwinz/bytehold/README.rst

 Simple backup tool written in python3, which helps not to repeat scripts.

 Is based on handlers, and is very simple to extend.
 Creating a new handler and use it.
-Also, there are 2 sets of settings to use:

-- Configuration files .ini
-- Declarative python modules.
+The syntax is simplar to scons (declarative classes).

 The simplest and most direct is to use a python module.
 But if you like.
 Ini files backups can define a very simple way.
 In general, the script only needs to know that data store and how to access that data.